benjamin-manning/website_benjaminmanning.io/content/authors/admin/_index.md

 ### **Personal**

-Outside of my work you can find me: hiking, cycling in a relatively straight line, playing soccer almost at the division III level, reading and subsequently napping, aggressively playing Settlers of Catan, attmpeting tp turn my apartment in to a jungle via houseplants, unsuccessfully trying to cook Thai food, noodling on the guitar, traveling to random places, or simply spending time with friends.
+Outside of my work you can find me: hiking, cycling in a relatively straight line, playing soccer almost at the division III level, reading and subsequently napping, aggressively playing Settlers of Catan, attempting to turn my apartment in to a jungle via houseplants, unsuccessfully trying to cook Thai food, noodling on the guitar, traveling to random places, or simply spending time with friends.